top of page

 My Story

-I work to secure an education that will meet each child's unique circumstances, allowing them to make meaningful progress.
+I work to secure an education that will meet each child's unique needs, allowing them to make meaningful progress.

 I am a professional Non-Attorney Education Advocate serving families throughout New Jersey.
 Before I became an educational advocate, I worked in early intervention and home-based programs, providing services to young children.
 After earning my bachelor’s degree in psychology, I obtained a master’s degree in social work with a concentration on children and families.
 My primary focus was on children with disabilities.
 I then obtained my Social Work (LSW) license and became a Certified School Social Worker.
 Throughout my career, I have worked in various settings, including schools, home-based programs, and hospitals.
 Adding to my education, I completed my Special Education Advocacy Training (SEAT) through the Council of Parent Attorneys and Advocates (COPAA).
 I then completed an education advocacy practicum under the supervision of an attorney.